npretto/friends-tool/README.md

 I used redux toolkit to manage the state, leaving as little logic in components as possible.

-UI components are taken form [native-base](https://github.com/GeekyAnts/NativeBase)|
+UI components are taken from [native-base](https://github.com/GeekyAnts/NativeBase)

 i18n is handled with i18n-js but currently there are only strings for en